xinlan-technology/hurricane_wind_radius_analysis/README.md

-# Hurricane Wind Radius Prediction using LSTM
+# Hurricane wind radius prediction using LSTM and SHAP

 This repository provides a deep learning framework for predicting hurricane wind radius (R34) using LSTM neural networks with SHAP-based interpretability analysis.
 The project evaluates different feature groups to understand the contribution of meteorological variables to wind radius prediction.